 3: Data protection officer (FG)

 From the 25th of May 2018, organizations were also required to appoint a data protection officer (FG).
-This applies in particular to public organizations, organizations that follow a larger number of individuals as their a core activity and organizations that store or process personal data of people as a core activity.
+This applies in particular to public organizations, organizations that follow a larger number of individuals as their core activity, and organizations that store or process personal data of people as a core activity.
 This FG is concerned with supervising, making inventories of data processing, keeping records of data processing, handling questions and complaints from people within and outside the organization.
 He or she will also focus on the development of internal regulations and help prepare a code of conduct.

-A FG is not only mandatory for many organizations, but also offers a number of tangible benefits.
+An FG is not only mandatory for many organizations but also offers a number of tangible benefits.
 Complying with legislation is not a hurdle that you only have to jump over once.
 An organization should always comply with legislation.
 That is why it is pleasant if there is someone (internally or externally) is designated to take care of it.
 He or she should underline the importance of the new legislation so that it is not forgotten.

 4: Give something back